 It’s a concept where corporations can choose to merge profit-driven strategies with regulations that ensure social investment too - whether it’s improving working conditions of employees or self-regulating practices to ensure a cleaner environment.

-The term 'Corporate Social Responsibility' is imprecise and its application differs.
-CSR refers not only to the compliance of human rights standards, labour and social security arrangements, but also to the fight against climate change, sustainable management of natural resources, consumer protection, philanthropy and volunteering.
+In recent years, an increasing number of companies worldwide have started promoting their Corporate Social Responsibility strategies in response to greater pressure from customers, the public and their investors, who expect them to act sustainably as well as responsibly.
+The exact definition of CSR is imprecise, however, and its application differs depending on the industry.
+CSR refers not only to compliance with human rights standards, labour and social security arrangements, but also to the fight against climate change, the sustainable management of natural resources, consumer protection, philanthropic initiatives and volunteer projects.

 Responsible Companies in the Age of Globalisation